rainbow-mind-machine/boring-mind-machine/examples/google/Setup.md

 The brief summary of what we cover here:

-We need to create an application (something that will consume the API endpoints, i.e., Simple Simon), and we need to grant the application access to at least one Google Account.
+We need to create an application (something that will consume the API endpoints), and we need to grant the application access to at least one Google account.

 ### Set Up API and Create App